Squat toilet: Health, hygiene and maintenance

 The standing surface of the squatting pan should be kept clean and dry in order to prevent disease transmission and to limit odors.

 Squat toilets are usually easier to clean than sitting toilets (pedestals), except that one has to bend down further if the squatting pan needs manual scrubbing.
-They can be cleaned by using a mop and hose, together with the rest of the floor space in the toilet room or cubicle.

-Some people claim that squat toilets are more hygienic, due to the lack of direct contact with the seat.
-Seat contact is not a real health risk, however, and squat toilets allow splatter on one's own legs and feet.
+Squat toilets are properly cleaned using a mop in combination with a detergent solution.

 Health effects

-Sitting toilets require users to strain in an unnatural position.
-In the sitting position, the puborectalis muscle chokes the rectum, and the anorectal angle is unfavorable, at almost 90 degrees.
-This may lead to constipation symptoms such as incomplete evacuation of stool, irregular bowel movements, hard stools and the need for excessive straining.
-Compared to the more natural squatting position, western-style toilets may lead to health issues such as inflamed hemorrhoids.

-The squatting defecation posture is more physiological, ideal and relaxed.
-This is because it allows for better relaxation of the puborectalis muscle and hence straightening of the anorectal angle, and for faster, easier and more complete evacuation of stool.
+The squatting defecation posture is more physiological, ideal, and relaxed.
+This is because it allows for better relaxation of the puborectalis muscle and hence straightening of the anorectal angle, and for faster, easier, and more complete evacuation of stool.
 The squatting position therefore prevents excessive straining, and hence protects against stretching of the nerves, such as the pudendal nerve.
-Damage of these nerves can lead to permanent problems with urinary, defecation and sexual function.
-The squatting position also increases intraabdominal pressure.
-The squatting position is often recommended as part of a range of measures to manage constipation and its subtyptes, including obstructed defecation syndrome and dyssynergic defecation.
-Chronic, excessive straining during defecation, which is more likely to be needed in the sitting position, may be associated with the development of inflamed hemorrhoids or any of the spectrum of pelvic organ prolapse disorders, such as rectocele, rectal prolapse, etc.
+Damage to these nerves can lead to permanent problems with urinary, defecation, and sexual functions.
+The squatting position also increases intra-abdominal pressure.
+The squatting position is often recommended as part of a range of measures to manage constipation and its sub-types, including obstructed defecation syndrome, and dyssynergic defecation.
+Chronic, excessive straining during defecation, which is more likely to be needed in the sitting position, may be associated with the development of inflamed hemorrhoids, or any of the spectrum of pelvic organ prolapse disorders, such as rectocele, and rectal prolapse.

+It also aids in emptying the urinary bladder entirely as the gravity reduces the stress on the pelvic floor muscles which is a natural posture for urinating from centuries before the toilet concepts were introduced.
+This prevents various complications like UTI.

-However, according to some sources, excessive straining in the squatting position while defecating may increase the risk of severe hemorrhoids, or increase the tendency of prolapse of hemorroids, because of increased perineal descent and intra-abdominal pressure.
+However, according to some sources, excessive straining in the squatting position while defecating may increase the risk of severe hemorrhoids, or increase the tendency of prolapse of hemorrhoids, because of increased perineal descent and intra-abdominal pressure.
 Prolonged and repeated straining on a sitting toilet has the same effect.